genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/0b_environment-setup.md

 ## Workstation set-up

-Please follow these instructions very carefully to ensure your environment is ready for a productive training.
+Please follow these instructions very carefully to ensure your environment is ready for productive training.
 It's not necessary to have admin rights on your workstation to develop with the Genesis low-code platform, but you might have to check with your System Administrator how to install the required third-party software listed here.

 ### Recommended hardware and operating system